MrPicto/Orlando/README.md

 - 👨‍ My english name is orlando.
 - 🇨🇳 My chinese name is Hanlin Zhang.
 - 👀 I’m interested in product design and really good at it.
-- 🌱 I’m currently learning C4D.
+- 🌱 I’m currently learning Arduino and C++.
 - 💞️ I’m looking to collaborate on digital installation art.
 - 📫 How to reach me ... my email is orlandoteo1208@gmail.com.
 This is my personal email.